ibexa/documentation-user/docs/content_management/block_reference.md

 ## Campaign block

 Displays campaign created and configured in Ibexa Engage.
 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the campaign.
 - **Campaign** – Select campaign to display on the Landing Page.
+The list includes all campaigns available on user's Qualifio account which are active or scheduled to launch in the future.

 ## Recently added block